mzazon/awesome-cloud-projects/aws/ecs-service-discovery-route53/ecs-service-discovery-route53.md

 9. **Create API service task definition**:

-   The API service task definition follows the same pattern as the web service but uses different port mappings to avoid conflicts and enable proper traffic routing.
+   The API service task definition follows the same pattern as the web service but uses different container image and configuration to avoid conflicts and enable proper traffic routing.
 Each service maintains its own task definition family, allowing independent versioning and updates.
 This separation of concerns enables teams to deploy and manage different microservices independently while maintaining consistency in infrastructure patterns.

    ```bash
    # Create task definition for API service